2hog/docker-training/_presentations/intro-to-docker-containers/presentation.md

 1. A developer implements a new software feature
 2. The developer commits the new feature in Source Control (e.g. Git, SVN etc.)
+3. A Docker image is built
-3. A new Docker Container gets deployed, replacing the old one automatically
+4. A new Docker Container gets deployed somewhere

 ---

-class: center

-# What is a Container though?
+# What is Docker

-Containers are a set of **kernel tools and features** that **jail** and **limit** a process based on our needs.
+Docker is an operating system for your data center.

 ---

+# Docker core features

+* Copy on Write file system
+* Software Defined Networking
+* Storage management
+* Built-in Orchestration

+???

+* Custom OS, lightning fast
+* Join multi-host SDNs
+* Take your data with your
+* Stop managing and caring about machines

+---

+# The Docker platform building blocks
+* runc - the runtime
+* containerd - the container manager
+* Docker Swarm - the orchestrator

+???

+* Makes sure your applications run in a container
+* Managed containers for your, in a single machine
+* Orchestrates the distribution of containers in multiple nodes

+Today we're going to interact with the first two layers only

+---

-# Virtuals Machines vs. Containers?
+# Virtual Machines vs. Containers?

 They should co-exist.
 We should run N Containers in M Virtual Machines (N > M).